Need to Remove a Bumper Sticker? Here Are Some Steps to Try

 Start warming at the center of the sticker, and work your way to the edges.
 Doing the edges last will ensure the glue is still warm in the center when you begin peeling it.

-2. Use Goo Gone or another adhesive remover
+2. Use Goo Gone

 Adhesive removers such as Goo Gone are ideal for the tedious task of removing a bumper sticker and its adhesive, especially old or particularly stubborn ones.
 Goo Gone makes an automotive spray gel specifically formulated for the task, and it also can remove gum, bird droppings, tree sap, spray paint, brake dust and asphalt.